-78% of atmosphere is covered by nitrogen Gas.
-Gaseous nitrogen is not reactive in room conditions.
-Nitrogen forms a lot of compounds with other elements such as ammonia, different oxides, nitric acid.
-Nitrogen is used in domestic and chemical industrial purposes.
+78% of atmosphere is covered by nitrogen gas.
+Gaseous nitrogen is not a reactive compound in room conditions.
+Nitrogen contains in lot of compounds such as ammonia, different oxides of nitrogen (NO, NO2), nitric acid and more.
+Nitrogen gas is used in domestic and chemical industrial purposes.

 Air is cooled and pressurized to liquidize.
 Then liquid air distillate to separate nitrogen.